 With gin and vermouth exploding in popularity, new styles, fresh takes and old classics are being created up and down the country.
 There is a wealth of combinations to explore (even if you stick to the equal part formula), but here are six negroni variations that will have you thinking about what can only be described as the perfect aperitivo.
 From classic to adventurous, use this list as inspiration for what to try next.

-Here are the best negroni recipes to try...
+Here are the best negroni variations to try...

 The Classic Negroni

 Classic Negronis deliver a mercurial combination of bitter, fruity and juniper-laced tones all in one go.
 Accentuated by an orange peel garnish, there is citrus lift on the nose before the barrage of flavours dance across your mouth.
 For a classic combination, try Sipsmith Gin with Dolin Rouge and Campari.

 The London Dry Gin is smooth, juniper forward and multifaceted in its own right; but crucially, it brings a classically styled flavour profile to the mix.
 Dolin Rouge is one of the most overlooked quality vermouths on the market – it's perfectly balanced combining bittersweet sarsaparilla, winter spices and a dry finish, ideal for negronis.